romanmikh/42/README.md

 </h3>

 <a name="about"></a>
-## 🗣️ About 42

 42 already has big supporters in tech like **Snapchat CEO** Evan Spiegel, **Twitter and Square CEO** Jack Dorsey, and **Slack CEO** Stewart Butterfield.
 Spiegel called it a school from the future, and Dorsey gave a glowing endorsement, saying "We are always looking for great engineers from any background and any education like 42."

 Paul Graham founder of Y combinator stated on Twitter **"My God is 42 impressive.
 This is not another programming bootcamp.
 It's another MIT."**

-42 is a private institution of higher education in computer science founded by Xavier Niel, Nicolas Sadirac (former executive director at Epitech), Kwame Yamgnane, and Florian Bucher (former executives at Epitech).
-The school opened in Paris in 2013.
+42 is a private institution of higher education in computer science first opened in Paris in 2013.
 The school does not have any professors and is open 24/7.
 Students are trained through peer-to-peer pedagogy, and project-based learning. (https://en.wikipedia.org/wiki/42_(school)).

 ![alt text](https://42london.com/wp-content/uploads/2022/09/42-London_Locations_2022.png)